rmuhumuza/Sciencing/README.md

-# Sciencing with Python and Jupyter notebooks
+# Sciencing with Python and Jupyter notebooks and other significant tools for scientific research and computing
 This is my Python and Jupyter notebooks playground from where I am learning and enhancing my programming skills in the Python and notebooks software ecosystem along and APIs.
 This is building upon my prior knowledge of working with C++ and Visual Basic.

 ### 1. Interesting go to resources